-- 1. Reflect on the role played in their lives by school, work, leisure, and community involvement; - Examine problems, issues, and choices that confront citizens of the world; Pursue basic principles of wellness; Take responsibility for the consequences of their actions and choices; and

-- 5. Articulate and assess their personal ethical principles.
+- 1. Reflect on the role played in their lives by school, work, leisure, and community involvement; - 2.
+Examine problems, issues, and choices that confront citizens of the world; - 3.
+Pursue basic principles of wellness; - 4.
+Take responsibility for the consequences of their actions and choices; and - 5.
+Articulate and assess their personal ethical principles.

-Touchstone Program Distribution Requirements
+General Education Program Distribution Requirements

-The Touchstone Program is based on three concepts: mastery of competencies, integration of experiences across disciplines, and exposure to a variety of intellectual and social perspectives.
+The General Education Program is based on three concepts: mastery of competencies, integration of experiences across disciplines, and exposure to a variety of intellectual and social perspectives.
 The program is composed of three core areas: the critical skills, skills for a common experience and for thinking across disciplines, and developing critical skills and applying them to disciplines.
-Courses used to complete major or minor requirements may also be used to complete Touchstone Program (general education) Distribution requirements.
+Courses used to complete major or minor requirements may also be used to complete the General Education Program Distribution requirements.
 Students should see their degree program for specific course requirements.

-Core Skill Area Semester Hours
+Core Skill Area

+Semester Hours